jakewoodstn/ExData_Plotting1/README.md

 When loading the dataset into R, please consider the following:

+* The dataset is committed to the repository as a zip file.
+The data must be unzipped before running any of this code.

 * The dataset has 2,075,259 rows and 9 columns.
 First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough